What is the Elephant Ear Plant (Alocasia Brisbaneensis)?

 1. Create a Tropical Garden Bed

-Plant Elephant Ears alongside other tropical plants like cannas or gingers.
+Elephant Ears plants can be paired alongside other tropical plants, such as cannas or gingers.
 Their large leaves will add drama and a lush feel to your garden.

 2. Accent Water Features